harbour/core/CONTRIBUTING.md

     packages.
-11. If you are to report a build problem with a Harbour application, all of the above points apply, plus make sure to use ``-trace`` command line option when running hbmk2 and redirect the result to a file (see above how).
+11. If you are to report a build problem with a Harbour application, all of the above points apply, plus make sure to use ``-trace`` command-line option when running hbmk2 and redirect the result to a file (see above how).
+Include your full command-line in your report.
     It's good idea to first remove all manual references to Harbour core components from makefiles and custom environment.
 F.e. it's commom mistake to add C compiler header and/or lib dirs, Harbour core